How to Choose the Right Rowing Dock for Professional Rowing

 Modular floating docks are available in individual sections or pre-made configurations to suit your property and budget.
 This modular design means you don’t have to make any permanent layout decisions, and you can easily disassemble your low profile rowing dock and reassemble it at multiple different events throughout the year.

-You can also easily pair modular docks with accessories, like personal watercraft ports, kayak launches, gangways, railings and swim platforms to create a multi-use space.
+You can also easily pair modular docks with accessories, like personal watercraft ports, kayak or canoe launches, gangways, railings and swim platforms to create a multi-use space.

 They Don’t Experience Wear and Tear